SAR-mango/SinESC/README.md

 - High-quality passive components
   - TDK ceramic capacitors
   - Panasonic metal film resistors (all 1% tolerance including shunts)
 ![Multi Edition Top Layer](https://raw.githubusercontent.com/SAR-mango/SinESC/master/Multi%20Edition/2.3B/SinESC-Multi-2.3B/Exported%20Files/3D%20Render%20Front.jpg)
 ![Multi Edition Bottom Layer](https://raw.githubusercontent.com/SAR-mango/SinESC/master/Multi%20Edition/2.3B/SinESC-Multi-2.3B/Exported%20Files/3D%20Render%20Back.jpg)
-# Releases
+# Versions
-Semantic Versioning has been modified to better suit PCB designs.
+Regular Semantic Versioning is used for all software components of the project.
+As for PCB designs, Semantic Versioning has been modified.
 Versions only reflect the PCB design since schematic changes directly influence the PCB.
 They are written like so:

 vX.YZ where X and Y are numbers and Z is a letter.